 That means that if you go hiking frequently, you’ll probably save yourself some money if you purchase boots instead of shoes.

-If the trail is tough, you’ll want hiking boots.
+If the trail is tough, you’ll want hiking boots or high top running shoes or high top running shoes.
 You’ll want something beefier if you’re going to be making your own trail and not hiking on a nearby forest trail.
 It should be mentioned that it is usually best, for you and the forest, to stay on existing trails.

 Particularly if you’re planning to hike in cold and/or wet conditions, you’ll likely prefer the warmth and additional protection of hiking boots.